pinot-contrib/pinot-docs/developers/advanced/ingestion-level-transformations.md

 Any valid Groovy expression can be used.

+**:warning: Disabling Groovy**

+Allowing execuatable Groovy in ingestion transformation can be a security vulnerability.
+If you would like to disable Groovy in ingestion, you can set the following controller config.

+`controller.disable.ingestion.groovy=false`

+If not set, Groovy in ingestion transformation is enabled by default.

 ### Inbuilt Pinot functions

 There are also several inbuilt functions that can be used directly as ingestion transform functions